 3. Show You the World

 Ok, so I lied, you don’t fly on a magic carpet with Aladdin serenading you (but honestly, how cool would that be!?!), but business clubs offer you a first-hand view into the world of business.
 You have the ability to learn about marketing, management, accounting, and finance, important skills regardless of what career path you plan to pursue (why, you may ask?
 Click here).
 Nevertheless, business clubs are a great idea if you’re considering going into business later on; it’s nice to have it on your transcript and it’s even better to know what you’re going into.
+Thanks to Websites That Sell SEO for giving some valuable tips on the topic.

 4. Create and Innovate